bwhelm/vim-listmode/README.md

 The current list can be reformatted from normal mode by typing (by default) "\<Leader\>lr" (for "Listmode Reformat").

+With ListMode on, typing (by default) "\_" in normal mode will move the cursor to the first text character of the current list item.
+If the cursor is already in that position, or if the current line is not a list item, it will behave like standard "\_" and move the cursor to the first non-blank character in the line.
+The mapping for this is set through *g:ListMode_go_to_start_of_line*.

 ListMode is toggled on or off from normal mode by typing (by default) "\<Leader\>lm" (for "ListMode").
 When ListMode is toggled on, it saves the current mappings for "\<CR\>", "\>\>", "\<\<", "\<C-t\>", "\<C-d\>",